-1. 24 means I am being asked now more than ever, ‘when will Theo propose?’ or ‘when do you think you’ll have kids?’
+1. Getting older means I am being asked now more than ever, ‘when will Theo propose?’ or ‘when do you think you’ll have kids?’
 Man I can’t even look after myself yet, give me a chance.
 I am not ready for kids yet and I have learned that this year.

 2. Mental health changes you.
 It certainly does but I have come to terms with the fact that’s OK, and I am happy being the calmer and less spontaneous person I was over the past few years.

 3. Acne is a fucking pain.
-Yep at 24 nearly 25 I am still covered in spots and they won’t go!
+Yep at 26 years old I am still covered in spots and they won’t go!
 Help me anyone please.
-Stress related maybe but I need these boys gone by the 25th birthday
+Stress related maybe but I need these boys gone by my birthday

 4. You can’t please everyone.
 Also true and something I have learnt this year from having CBT for my anxiety.
 I am a people pleaser and I go above and beyond to please others but I need to stop it and put myself first.
 This is also the same for making people like you, some people won’t like you, but again, that is god damn OK!

 5. People are kinder than you can imagine.
 After anxiety strikes it has been lovely to see how many people, whether they have mental health problems or not, are there for you, and are kind to you.
 It makes it a lot easier!

 6. I am more a home bird than first thought.
 This year I travelled a lot, but I loved coming home for than I had done usually.
 I found myself looking forward to going home, and I also realised that maybe group press trips aren’t for me.
 I have only been on a ‘few’ good ones!

 7. I need to be more confident with my brand and content.
 This year I have really put my heart and soul into my blog and I feel it has paid off.
 I have felt better about the content I am producing and therefore have become more positive!
 I also think the brands I have worked with has improved because of how my brand has changed.